UNIVERSITY OF WISCONSIN River Falls

 Affiliation agreements are contracts between UW-River Falls and external colleges to provide academic credit for students.
 In most cases, students begin their academic careers at River Falls and receive a BS from UWRF following one year of study at an affiliated school.

-The Lake Erie College of Osteopathic Medicine, Pharmacy, and Dentistry is a well known health professions campus located in Erie, Penn/. and Bradenton, Fla.
+The Lake Erie College of Osteopathic Medicine, Pharmacy, and Dentistry is a well known health professions campus located in Erie, Pennsylvania and Bradenton, Fla.
 The first time pass rates for licensing exams and board exams and the match rates for medical residencies are among the highest in the nation.

 The UWRF Biology Department has an agreement with LECOM for early provisional acceptance to these programs.
 These programs, in some cases, will permit students to start the professional program prior to receiving a bachelors degree.
 Students who have two more years of study left at UWRF and have attended for at least one, preferably two years, can apply to enter these programs.
 Students must also have at least a 25 ACT score and a college GPA of 3.5 or better (science and cumulative).
 Students who do well in an interview are provisionally guaranteed entrance to LECOM upon graduation from UWRF.
 During the next two years, students have to meet with LECOM and UWRF Adviser Betsy Gerbec as well as submit grades at the end of each semester.
 Gerbec also sends an evaluation at the end of each semester to LECOM.
 Students with early provisional acceptance are not required to take the entrance exam for the college (MCAT, PCAT, or DAT).
 This is a big advantage to the program.